waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HEADBUTT Mechanic:** The move HEADBUTT can be used outside of battle to shake certain trees (`HEADBUTT_TREE` tiles).
 This can cause sleeping Pokémon to fall out, providing a new method for encounters.
 - **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELer, evolve when traded.
 - **Stun Reset & Off-Screen Failure:** The `stun_npc` effect resets when leaving and re-entering a map.
 The tool will fail if the target NPC is not currently on-screen and rendered in the game.
 The stun effect is also very short-lived, making long automated paths after stunning an NPC unreliable.
 - **Rematch Mechanic:** Some trainers, like Sailor Huey, will call for a rematch via the Pokégear.
 Interacting with them after a call will trigger a new battle.
-The previous 'Battle Anomaly' was a misunderstanding of this mechanic.
-A trainer might not battle if you haven't received their call yet.
+My previous assumption that trainers could only be fought once was incorrect.
 - **Item Interaction Mechanics:** To give an item to an overworld sprite (like the sick Miltank), I must interact with the sprite directly.
 Using the item from the PACK menu only works on my own POKéMON.
 The game may require a specific item type (e.g., a generic 'BERRY') and will not accept functionally similar but differently named items (e.g., 'BITTER BERRY').

 ## Tile & Object Mechanics